The La Rosière-Espace San Bernardo ski area (DSR) is continuing its efforts to preserve the area’s natural resources.

 Here are a few concrete examples of actions that have already been carried out in the resort or that are in the pipeline.

 Holidaymakers travelling to their destination are the primary source of greenhouse gas emissions in ski resorts (57%)*.
 Yet another reason to travel by train, which is the only carbon-free mode of transport!
 The resort of La Rosière takes the ecological impact of its activity very seriously and is introducing special promotions to encourage visitors to choose more eco-friendly ways to travel.
-Any visitors who travel to Bourg Saint Maurice by train will be given a voucher for 15% off their next ESPACE SAN BERNARDO lift pass (valid 2 days or more).
+Any visitors who travel to Bourg Saint Maurice by train will be given a voucher for 15% off their next ESPACE SAN BERNARDO lift pass (valid for 2 days until 15 consecutive days).

 *Source: Solving Efeso consultancy firm for the French National Association of Ski Resort Mayors.

 High-speed TGV trains run direct from Paris to Bourg Saint Maurice in 5 hours.

 In partnership with the French National Forestry Commission (ONF), one avalanche blasting point has been removed and replaced by snow fences.

 400 trees (spruce and larch) have been planted.

 The resort has also pledged to plant 1,500 trees over 3 years between 2021 and 2023.
 The shoots come from Bourg Saint Maurice (15km away) and this action is being carried out in partnership with the ONF for a total amount of €27,170 financed by the Domaine Skiable de La Rosière, the town hall of Montvalezan and the MND company.